-When you leave a job – whether it's because you're retiring, returning to school, have accepted a new job, or are just moving on in general – it's a good idea to send a farewell letter to your co-workers.
+When you leave a job—whether it's because you've been laid off or you're retiring, returning to school, have accepted a new job, or are just moving on in general—it's a good idea to send a farewell email or letter to your co-workers.

 Who Should Receive a Farewell Letter?

-While you may tell many colleagues that you're departing the company in a face-to-face conversation, sending a letter (either by email or traditional snail mail) ensures that everyone knows the news.
+While you may tell many colleagues that you're departing the company in a face-to-face conversation, sending a letter (either by email, note, or traditional snail mail) ensures that everyone knows the news.

 When and How to Send a Farewell Letter or Email

-You can send a goodbye letter or email.
+You can send either a goodbye letter, a handwritten note, or an email.
 An email is an easy way to efficiently tell everyone about your leaving.
-However, if you send an actual letter, make sure people will receive it before you leave, so they have time to say goodbye in person if they want to.
+However, if you send a paper letter, make sure people will receive it before you leave so they have time to say goodbye in person if they want to.

 What to Include in a Farewell Letter